-- 3.14.
-If you wish to withdraw a proposal once it has been submitted, please email EMR_CMRules@ofgem.gov.uk with your reasons. - 3.15.
-Even if you seek to have the proposal withdrawn, if we think it is useful we would consider continuing it ourselves.
+- 3.14 If you wish to withdraw a proposal once it has been submitted, please email EMR_CMRules@ofgem.gov.uk with your reasons. - 3.15 Even if you seek to have the proposal withdrawn, we may progress the proposal ourselves if we think the proposal is useful.

-Ofgem - identified changes
+Ofgem-identified changes

-- 3.16.
-In addition to changes proposed by external parties, we may also identify proposed changes to the CM Rules.
-For example, if the Secretary of State changes the Regulations in a way that directly affects the CM Rules, we may consider a change is beneficial. - 3.17.
-We are separately required to produce an annual report on the operation of the Capacity Market for the Secretary of State.
-We will consider our findings from that report process to inform our decisions on changes to the Rules.

-- 3.18.
-If we identify an urgent issue to be addressed, we may take a change forward ourselves (see figure 1).
-Any change would be subject to a statutory consultation. - 3.19.
-We may also ask CMAG to consider certain high priority issues.
+- 3.16 In addition to changes proposed by external parties, we may also identify proposed changes to the CM Rules.
+For example, if the Secretary of State changes the Regulations in a way that directly affects the CM Rules, we may consider if associated CM Rule Changes would be beneficial. - 3.17 We are separately required to produce an annual report on the operation of the Capacity Market for the Secretary of State.
+We will consider our findings from that report process to inform our decisions on changes to the Rules. - 3.18 If we identify an urgent issue to be addressed, we may take a change forward ourselves (see figure 1).
+Any change would be subject to a statutory consultation. - 3.19 We may also ask CMAG to consider certain high priority issues.